-Escalation tends to have an innately upward dynamic not only because of tactical and operational military requirements but also because as events progress, national leaders' political stakes in the final outcome rise.
-Accordingly, off-ramps are most effective when they are tailored to an opponent in a way that can help save face and provide logical reasoning to international audiences and the adversary's domestic constituency as to why there will be a shift from conflict to cooperation.
+Escalation tends to have an innately upward dynamic earl not only because of tactical and operational military affer requirements but also because as events progress, maintainnal leaders' political stakes in the final outcome rise.
+Accordingly, off-ramps are most effective when they are tailored to an opponent in a way that can help save face in a way that can help save face and provide logical reasoning to international audiences and the adversary's domestic constituency as to why there will be a shift from conflict to cooperation.